vscandeira/dio_lab_eletriccar_api/README.md

 ## TO-DO
 + Follow the training path
 + More suitable database model for new funcionalities
++ Add other database with persistence
 + Add user module for registering, login and logout, favorites per user
 + Input validation, test authentication and authorization
 + Evaluate if it is viable in the context of educational pourposes:
     - Make the same basic API in other languages like Go and Ruby
+    - Make the same basic API in a GraphQL paradigm
     - Forgot password functionality
     - Register with photos, personal data
     - Integration with google and facebook account